Understanding the Differences: Bug Bounty vs Penetration Testing

 Penetration testing wins undoubtedly when it comes to compliance and regulatory requirements.
 This is primarily due to the alignment of the procedure of penetration testing and the demands by legal entities.

 Compliance frameworks demand systematic and proper documented security tests towards ensuring vulnerabilities are identified and addressed proactively.
 The detailed report which meets the regulatory expectations such as testing procedure, risks identified, and remediation plans.
-For example, in PCI DSS, it is explicitly stated to test the network environment which handles cardholder data for threats.

 The misalignment of bug bounty programs when it comes to compliance is primarily due to the lack of comprehensive coverage and the structured report with scopes defined as demanded by regulators.